Configuring printing from Yandex Cloud Desktop to a local printer in Linux

 Install the necessary tools:

-print server. - The printer-driver-cups-pdf package for virtual PDF print checks.
+print server. - printer-driver-cups-pdf package to verify printing on a virtual PDF printer.
 To configure a physical printer, install that printer’s driver.

 Do it by running these commands:

-sudo apt update sudo apt install inotify-tools cups printer-driver-cups-pdf samba - The inotify-tools
+sudo apt update sudo apt install cups printer-driver-cups-pdf - CUPS

 -